-Bill was a heavyset Native American gentleman that lived in the nearby Colusa Indian Community.
+Bill was a heavyset Native American field worker that lived in the Colusa Indian Community.
 He worked four jobs to support a big family and loved to bird hunt on weekends.
 He also loved food.
 We were talking about our favorite local restaurants when a rank meaty odor started to fill the cabin.
 I honestly thought Bill had shat his pants, and I couldn’t even look at him as he continued talking about his favorite local burger joints.
 The odor eventually dissipated but the smell returned on the drive back and again when the belt we’d purchased didn’t work.
 On our final leg home, Bill belatedly pointed out that the organic rice farms in the area used a “foul smelling” bird fertilizer that he’s never gotten used to.
 He’s had to drive past the rice fields for years.
 I laughed and told him to stop so I could buy him a pizza.

 The mechanic installed the belt and started the Suburban.
 It worked perfectly.
 He then offered us a tour of his farm.
 Much of his repair work was done in the barn which was crowded with machine presses and long tables covered with unfinished projects.
 He and his friends liked to cruise the local flea markets and collect boxes of records, old industrial equipment and vintage coin operated machines.
 In an adjoining room, the mechanic showed us a beautiful old Nash Rambler that had belonged to his father.
 He planned to do a ground up restoration.
 We were flattered to be shown his personal projects.